 - 1. Any primary and secondary clutch may be used. - 2.
 Jackshafts, of like material, may be changed to accommodate a clutch change.
 No welding allowed on a jackshaft. - 3.
+In chain drive chain cases, powdered metal or aluminum OEM gears may be replaced with aftermarket gears of the same design criteria.

+Steel cut gears/ or specialty aluminum gears may be used to replace powdered metal gears.
+Appropriate steel chains to fit these gears may be used.
+For belt drive, final drive cases, aftermarket drive cogs/sprockets may be used.
+Aftermarket drive cog (Gilmer) belts may be used.
+Snowmobiles must retain original specified style final drive.
+Belt drives may not replace chain drives, chain drives may not replace belt drives. - 4.
 Track drive axle and chain case must be intact and remain OEM for the model.
-Jackshaft, track drive axle and chain case must remain in OEM for the model location. - 4.
+Jackshaft, track drive axle and chain case must remain in OEM for the model location. - 5.
 Any OEM for the brand track drive sprocket allowed.
-Unless otherwise specified, no modification allowed to frame, drive or suspension to install sprockets. - 5.
-Complete brake system must comply to general snowmobile rules. - 6.
+Unless otherwise specified, no modification allowed to frame, drive or suspension to install sprockets. - 6.
+Complete brake system must comply to general snowmobile rules. - 7.
 On snowmobiles that comply, in all respects, with the Improved Stock class rules, the modified class safety shield around the brake mechanism is not required when advancing to the modified division.